-There is no known risk of human infection with CSF virus.
+There is no known risk of human infection with CSFV.
 The virus has a high risk of spread from the laboratory, and biocontainment measures should be determined by risk analysis as described in Chapter 1.1.4 Biosafety and biosecurity: Standard for managing biological risk in the veterinary laboratory and animal facilities.
-Countries lacking access to an appropriately equipped laboratory should send specimens to an OIE Reference Laboratory.
+Countries lacking access to an appropriately equipped laboratory should send specimens to a WOAH Reference Laboratory.